How to Beat 2048: The Complete Step-by-Step Guide

 The Math Behind the Strategy

-Computer science researchers have built 2048 AIs using expectimax search and deep reinforcement learning.
-The strategies these AIs discover look remarkably similar to the human corner-and-snake approach — not because the AI was told to do it that way, but because that's what actually works.
-If you want to read more about the computational analysis of 2048, I put together some notes in the deep-dive 2048 guide.
+Computer science researchers have built 2048 AIs using expectimax search and deep reinforcement learning, and the game has even been studied as a formal optimization problem (see the overview on Wikipedia).
+The strategies these solvers discover tend to look remarkably similar to the human corner-and-snake approach, not because the AI was told to do it that way, but because that's what actually works.
+If you enjoy the thinking side of puzzle games, you might also like our piece on the cognitive benefits of browser games.

 The Practice Routine That Actually Works